 - Can help create jobs, boost productivity, and strengthen the region's competitiveness.
 Each government has national initiatives/programs. - Wilson Center proposal: a tri-lateral task force, established by the three governments, to provide an umbrella for public-private, federal-sub-federal working groups to identify best practices and develop proposals for cooperation in strengthening workforce development efforts across the three countries.
-USMCA opens a window for cooperation. - Focus working groups on four areas: 1) Apprenticeships and other types of work-based learning and technical education; 2) Certifications and related issues; 3) Data collection and transparency; 4) Best practices to prepare for the Fourth Industrial Revolution.
+USMCA opens a window for cooperation. - Working groups focus in four areas: 1) Apprenticeships and other types of work-based learning and technical education; 2) Certifications and related issues; 3) Data collection and transparency; 4) Best practices to prepare for the Fourth Industrial Revolution.
+(Have detailed proposals for each group.)